billay1/billay1/README.md

 ### Hi!
 Coucou!
 Akwaba! 👋

 I am Yeyi Billa.
 Although I am tech person, I love literature so much, and you will often see me with a novel in hands.
-I like this balance of technology and litterature and invite you to discover my universe!
+I like this balance of technology and literature and invite you to discover my universe!

-Let's connect on linkedIn : https://www.linkedin.com/in/yeyi-billa/

 I am also very interested in robotics, and made a Tableau analysis on it on my Tableau portfolio: public.tableau.com/app/profile/yeyi.billa

 Life is best when we enjoy our passions!

+Let's connect on linkedIn : https://www.linkedin.com/in/yeyi-billa/

 <!--